wyx2012/VISMoE/README.md

-# vISMoE: Cross-Species Translation Efficiency Prediction
+# VisMoE: Cross-Species Translation Efficiency Prediction

 This repository implements a **Mixture-of-Experts (MoE)** framework designed for predicting RNA Translation Efficiency (TE).
 It features a novel **Visiting Expert Strategy** to handle cross-species knowledge transfer (e.g., from Mouse to Human) and addresses domain shift in biological sequences.